kili-technology/kili-python-sdk/docs/cli/index.md

 Label files are JSON files containing labels in the Kili format: the value corresponding to the jsonResponse field of a label
 (see [here](https://docs.kili-technology.com/reference/export-classification) for example). <br>
-File's name must be equal to asset's external_id.
+File's name must be equal to asset's external_id.<br>
+In the demo folder, the labels are in a folder called ground_truths

 ```
 kili project label \
-    labels \
+    ground_truths \
     --project-id $project_id
 ```